jychen1111/jychen1111.github.io/_pages/home.md

 My research focuses on three keywords: *Politics*, *Technology*, and *Information Behavior*.
 These lead to my main research themes:

 - <span class="my-name">Machine actors in political communication</span>, such as AI-generated political (mis-)information, automated content moderation, and cross-cutting discussion mediated by algorithms.
-- <span class="my-name">Information seeking, consumption and processing by digital technology</span>, such as news avoidance, digital ife and death, and broader issues of persuasive effects.
+- <span class="my-name">Information seeking, consumption and processing by digital technology</span>, such as news avoidance, risk issues, as well as broader research on persuasive effects.

 ------